Paklock/HackRF1/User-interface.md

 # Boot splash screen

 From version 1.4.2, you can set a custom boot splash screen.

-# Main Screen
+# Main screen

 [[img/main-screen.png]]